elenderg/PAL-1000/instruções de compilação.md

 `If the expression's type is not value pushable, abort with "'" then the expression's type's name then "' can't be passed properly." and the rider; exit.`

-`If the rider's token is "_and", compile the next statement given the rider (call - with clause).`
+`If the rider's token is "and", compile the next statement given the rider (call - with clause).`

 `Add a fragment given the push value tag and the expression's variable.`